hemantksingh/messup-learn/People/Self Awareness.md

 The level of intelligence you are functioning at, depends upon your ability to attain knowledge.
 According to Indian epistemology and the ancient Indian philosophy *Vedanta*, knowledge can be acquired through four '*pramanas*' or valid sources of knowledge

+- physical senses - sense perceptions are vital to knowledge but incomplete in themselves.
+They can be deceptive. e.g. a cold day might be too hot to someone else, the colour green can be perceived differently by various people.
+Since senses cannot be used as the sole arbitrator, the need arises for thinking.
+- inference - through deduction logic and reason
+- analogy/comparison - stories and ideas developed through art, literature and culture
+- testimony/authority/revelation - go to the experts for knowledge
+- experience - you learn lessons from your failures, however you may still learn the wrong lessons

 * education - learn by reading and acquiring information
 * experience - learn by making mistakes through failures
 * intuition - smart people require very little information to know something - they see it they get it